nhpmai2607/Ballz3D/README.md

 * mouse : set direction

 ### Note ###
+* sometimes balls keep sliding on the ground - click restart to start again
+* sometimes shoot in wrong direction
-* This project is built using Unity 2017.2.0f3
+* this project is built in Unity version 2017.2.0f3, try open it with other version may lose Material and Light data